rbalestr-lab/stable-ssl/docs/source/user_guide.rst

             top_k: 5

-Network Configuration (``network``)
+Network Configuration (``modules``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``network`` keyword is used to define the settings of all the neural networks used, including the architecture of the backbone, projectors etc. Below is an example:
+The ``modules`` keyword is used to define the settings of all the neural networks used, including the architecture of the backbone, projectors etc. Below is an example:

 .. code-block:: yaml

-   network:
+   modules:
       backbone:
          _target_: stable_ssl.utils.load_backbone
          name: resnet18